-You might need a container of some kind to hold all of the sorting pieces.
-Something like a pencil zipper pocket, a zippered cosmetics bag or something like that.
-Put a farm label from your free download on the container.
+You might need a container of some kind to hold all of the sorting pieces (Something like a pencil zipper pocket, a zippered cosmetics bag or something like that) Then put a label on the container.

-Grab your free download to print the icons and activity pieces to go with your farm non-fiction books.
+Grab your free download to print the labels and activity set pieces to go with your farm themed non-fiction books.

-You can make your own non-fiction literacy center with this farm activity set PLUS there are 13 more activity sets included in your free download!
+You can start your own non-fiction literacy center with this activity set PLUS there are 13 more activity sets you can download!